8. Knowing that Saturation exists

 Now I do this

-That way the I hope that the player experiences the euphoria of improvement without the disappointment of failure, that lesson can happen at another time
+That way the I hope that the player experiences the euphoria of improvement without the disappointment of failure.

 However, once I had understood that Saturation existed as a concept, I wanted to know how to predict it, see it, plan for it!